Quick Answer

 Maintaining your oral hygiene after a wisdom tooth extraction can help to prevent infection.
 It will also ensure no problems occur with your other teeth that may require medical intervention.
 When possible, maintain your usual routine of brushing and flossing your other teeth, and be careful not to disturb the surgical site as you do.
 Using either a prescribed or alcohol-based mouthwash can help remove any food stuck in your teeth and clean the surgical site during wisdom teeth aftercare.
 For guidance on choosing the right mouthwash, see our post: Do I Really Need to Use Mouthwash?

-What to Eat After Wisdom Teeth Removal
+What to Eat and Drink After Wisdom Teeth Removal

 Wondering what you can eat after wisdom teeth extraction?
 It’s common sense that you should stick to liquids and soft, easy-to-eat foods.
 Things like ice cream, smoothies, and mashed potatoes will serve you well.
 But what about the foods and beverages that you should absolutely, without exception, stay away from?
-Here are a few to watch out for, followed by a deeper look at why soda deserves its own section entirely.
+Here are a few to watch out for — followed by a deeper look at why soda deserves its own section entirely.

 Hot and Spicy Foods